strapi/strapi/docs/docs/guides/e2e/00-setup.md

 ## What makes a good end to end test?

 This is the million dollar question.
-E2E tests typically test complete user flows that touch numerous points of the application it's testing, we're not interested in asserting API responses, we're writing from the perspective of the user so consider writing them with your story hat on.
-E.g. "As a user I want to create a new entity and publish that entity".
+E2E tests typically test complete user flows that touch numerous points of the application it's testing, we're not interested in what happens during a process, only the user perspective and end results.
+Consider writing them with your story hat on.
+E.g. "As a user I want to create a new entity,  publish that entity, and then be able to retrieve its data from the content API".

 Our E2E test suite should _at minimum_ cover the core business flows of the product and this is lead by the QA defined set for this.
 Consult with your QA if you're not sure.